TormStorm/jagex-launcher-linux/README.md

 <img src="/assets/images/dotnet4.8setup.png" width="60%">

 ## Running the launcher
 To run the Jagex Launcher you need the files from an already installed Jagex launcher in Windows.
 These files can be obtained either by installing the Jagex launcher in a virtual machine, or on a different computer.
-Once you have obtained the files run the
+Once you have obtained the files open a terminal and navigate to the folder where the launcher files are located.
+Then simply run `wine JagexLauncher.exe` and the jagex launcher should start up as normal.

+## Desktop entry for the Jagex Launcher

+## RuneLite in the Jagex Launcher

+## Thanks and sources

+Big thanks to these people for making the information needed available to create this guide

+Thanks to c00k for his [Youtube video](https://youtu.be/izLxF_Wwinw) on how to intsall the Jagex launcher